-A risk assessment, paint and water testing, safe work practices, and interim controls or abatement are required of both the interior and exterior of any structure located on the subject property the building using EPA and HUD approved testing methods and procedures.
+A lead-based paint inspection must be performed prior to application submission.
+If lead is detected, then a complete risk assessment, safe work practices, and interim controls or abatement are required of both the interior and exterior of any structure located on the subject property using EPD and HUD approved testing methods and procedures.